ReginaSherman/holiday-recursion/README.md

-# 12 days of Christmas
+# 12 Days of Christmas

 * Use recursion to write a function that prints out the lyrics for one verse
 * Write a function that prints out the lyrics for the entire song